Shapiro Negotiations

-Different negotiation tactics achieve different results and should be used in different situations and should be responded to accordingly.
-As a result, your team needs to understand the difference between these negotiation tactics to maximize their negotiation success.
-Compared to reactive negotiation, based on instinctively responding to others’ behavior, strategic negotiation forms a proactive approach in which the negotiator develops a strategy set in advance.
+Different negotiation skills and tactics achieve different results and should be used in different situations and should be responded to accordingly.
+As a result, your team needs to understand the difference between these negotiation skills to maximize their negotiation success.
 Establishing a strong negotiation skill set is fundamental to strategic negotiations.
 Essential skills to promote include preparation, communication, and the four key aspects of emotional intelligence, followed by practicing these skills to hone them before meeting with other negotiating parties.

 Negotiators should develop before starting to focus on tactics: